Tynamix/ObjectFiller.NET/README.md

 *   ...fill the public writable properties of your objects
 *   ...fills also all subobjects
 *   ...has a nice FluentAPI
-*   ...can handle constructor with parameters
+*   ...handles constructors with parameters
-*   ...can handle IEnumerable<T> and all derivations
+*   ...handles IEnumerable<T> and all derivations
-*   ...can handle Interfaces
+*   ...handles Interfaces
-*   ...cas handle Dictionaries
+*   ...handles Dictionaries
+*   ...handles Enumerations
 *   ...is highly customizable
 *   ...has many nice plugins
 *   ...is very easy to extend